Philippines Itinerary: 10 Days

 Philippines Itinerary: Day 9 – Coron:

-Surrounded by black jagged hills, Twin Lagoon with its crystal clear water is another crowded tourist spot that is worth the hype.
+Surrounded by black jagged hills, Twin Lagoon with its crystal clear water is another crowded tourist spot worth the hype.
 Banol Beach with its powder white sand, towering cliffs, and bright turquoise water is perfect for scuba diving.
+Old fishermen’s huts scattered around the cliffs add to the scenic appeal.
 Kayangan Lake in Coron is one of the most picturesque locations in the world.
-You can have a relaxed stay in El Nido and Coron if you add one day to your itinerary.

 Philippines Itinerary: Day 10 – Manila:

 Sadly, it is time to fly back.
 Take a direct flight from Coron to Manila.
-If your international flight is late in the evening, you can do some sightseeing or shopping in Manila.
+If your international flight is late evening, you can go sightseeing or shop in Manila.

-The 10-day itinerary provided is just a guide and certainly not the only way to travel the country.
-There are many alternative routes and locations, and it all depends on your budget, interests, and length of stay.
+The 10-day itinerary is a guide and certainly not the only way to travel the country.
+There are many alternative routes and locations, depending on your budget, interests, and length of stay.

 Looking for more places to travel on a Budget?